 As in the previous step, once you have downloaded the installer, do not run it.
 Close the installer if it opens.

 Next, we must create a bootable Pendrive to install a new copy of macOS on your Mac from the USB.
 Let’s create the boot drive with Terminal, which you can open by pressing ‘Command + Spacebar’ and typing ‘Terminal.’

-Connect the removable drive to your Mac and make sure it has the same name you named it after you created it.
+Connect the removable drive to your Mac and ensure it has the same name you named after you created it.

 Create a bootable USB disk with Terminal

-Now copy and paste the following text into Terminal (command line):
+Now copy and paste the following text into the Terminal (command line):

 Enter your password (you won’t see it appear).
 When the boot drive is ready, you’ll see the word Done.
 It may take some time.
 Be patient.

 You can also use this guide: How to Create macOS Mojave Bootable Installer for Clean Installation: 2 Easy Steps (MAC only)

 Step 4: Clean your Mac and install macOS